Handyman: Franchise businesses

-In 2009, there were national handyman service firms which handle such nationwide tasks as public relations, marketing, advertising, and signage, but sell specific territories to franchise owners.
+In 2009 in the US, there were national handyman service firms which handle such nationwide tasks as public relations, marketing, advertising, and signage, but sell specific territories to franchise owners.
 A franchise contract typically gives a franchise owner the exclusive right to take service calls within a given geographical area.
 The websites of these firms put possible customers in touch with local owners, which have handymen and trucks.
 Customers call the local numbers.
 Typically, these firms charge around $100/hour, although fees vary by locality and time of year.
 In many parts of the world, there are professional handyworker firms that do small home or commercial projects which claim possible advantages such as having workers who are insured and licensed.
 Their branch offices schedule service appointments for full-time and part-time handymen to visit and make repairs, and sometimes coordinate with sub-contractors.

-One Lehman Brothers executive, after being let go from the Wall Street firm, bought a Union, New Jersey franchise from a national handyman firm.
-A franchise was approximately $110,000 with a franchise fee of $14,900, according to a spokesperson for a national handyman franchise.

 Some see a benefit of franchising as "entrepreneurship under the safety net of a tried-and-true business umbrella" but forecast a 1.2 percent decrease in franchise businesses during the 2008–2009 recession.
 In 2005, according to a survey released by the Washington-based International Franchise Association showed 909,000 franchised establishments in the United States employing some 11 million people.
 Franchises offer training, advertising and information technology support, lower procurement costs and access to a network of established operators.

 Franchise handyman firms sometimes pitch clients by asking prospective customers about their unresolved "to-do lists".
 The firm does odd jobs, carpentry, and repairs.
 Trends such as a "poverty of time" and a "glut of unhandy husbands" has spurred the business.
 Technicians do a range of services including tile work, painting, and wallpapering.
 "One firm" charges $88 per hour.
 The firm targets a work category which full-fledged remodelers and contractors find unprofitable.
 A consumer was quoted by a reporter explaining the decision to hire one firm: I couldn't find anyone to come in and help me because the jobs were too small', said Meg Beck of Huntington, who needed some painting and carpentry done.
 She turned to one franchise firm and said she liked the fact that the service has well-marked trucks and uniformed technicians and that a dispatcher called with the names of the crew before they showed up."
 There are indications that these businesses are growing.
 There are different firms operating.

 Other competitors include online referral services.
 In addition, some large home centers offer installation services for products such as cabinets and carpet installation.
-Sometimes homeowners contact a professional service after trying, but failing, to do repair work themselves; in one instance, a Minneapolis homeowner attempted a project but called a technician to finish the project, and the overall cost was substantial.